Mr-KayJayDee/instagram-bot/README.md

 - !ping: Return the bot ping.
 - !help: Return the bot commands list.
 - !eval: Eval a JS code.
+- !prefix: Change the bot's prefix for groups or private chats.

 ## Images